We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Writing has been a lifelong passion for Aucklander Kim Harrop.
 As a child she wrote plays, and enlisted kids in the neighbourhood to help act out her creations.

 In her 20s, Harrop's love of putting pen to paper morphed into a job writing radio adverts.
-She was also working with a group of upcoming comedians, writing award-winning syndicated radio shows like Starship Cortina and News in Briefs.
+She also worked with a group of upcoming comedians, writing award-winning syndicated radio shows like Starship Cortina and News in Briefs

 Her first foray into television was trying to sell sketches for comedy series Pete & Pio.
-Around 2001, her ex radio boss Harriet Crampton became a producer on Shortland Street, and offered Harrop a trial as a story liner, helping think up plots for the show.
+Around 2001, her ex-radio boss Harriet Crampton became a producer on Shortland Street, and offered Harrop a trial as a storyliner, helping dream up plots for the show.
 Harrop ended up spending eight years (over several stints) on the Street, ultimately becoming head writer.
 The hours occasionally stretched to 4am, but there was often laughter around the writing table.
 "Working at Shorties is the best education any TV writer can have," says Harrop.
 "You learn so much about story, character and structure, as well as working with other departments."

-Harrop left Shortland Street several times to write and develop both scripted and non-scripted shows.
+Harrop left Shortland Street many times to write and develop both scripted and non-scripted shows.
 She was a storyliner on season one of TV2's long-running series Go Girls, and helped develop a wide variety of projects for production company Eyeworks NZ.
-In 2005 she was a story producer on Satellite Media reality show The Ultimate Challenge, which saw her joining a team of rookie yachties sailing from Invercargill to Suva.
-"No one really watched the show, but it was the best of times/ worst of times and a total life-changer."
-After three months at sea, at the mercy of weather, she developed a deep respect for nature.
+In 2005 she was a story producer on Satellite Media reality show The Ultimate Challenge, which saw her joining a team of rookie yachties sailing from Invercargill to Fiji.
+"No one really watched the show, but it was the best of times/worst of times and a total life-changer."
+After three months at sea, at the mercy of the weather, she developed a deep respect for nature.

 Harrop began as Head of Development at Eyeworks in 2013, shortly before the company became the local arm of Warner Brother's television empire.
-She helped create factual shows — including historic series First Crossings, architectural show The NZ Home and police series Women in Blue — before moving into a more drama-focussed role.
+She helped create factual shows — including historic series First Crossings, architectural show The New Zealand Home and police series Women in Blue — before moving into a more drama-focused role.

 In 2017 Harrop joined award-winning documentary maker Briar March to write and produce hit short The Coffin Club, for online platform Loading Docs.
 The film celebrates real life members of the Kiwi Coffin Club, as they sing about how they make their own coffins.
 The result won over six million views on website Upworthy, screened at famed American festival South by Southwest, and inspired the birth of new coffin clubs overseas.

-Harrop began developing black comedy Fresh Eggs with fellow writer Nick Ward (Stickmen), soon after she joined Warner Brothers.
-In 2018 the series moved into production.
-Harrop produced alongside Britta Hawkins (Outrageous Fortune, Go Girls), who was also the show's lead director.
-Fresh Eggs stars Claire Chitham and Cohen Holloway as small-town newbies who find themselves face-to-face with a number of bad eggs and accidental deaths.
-Harrop calls it "a real change in direction for local telly, and the show we’ve all been wanting to make forever – anarchic, funny and extremely wrong on many levels."
+Harrop developed black comedy series Fresh Eggs (2019) with fellow writer Nick Ward (Stickmen).
+Harrop produced the series alongside Britta Hawkins (Outrageous Fortune, Go Girls), who was also the show's lead director.
+The series stars Claire Chitham and Cohen Holloway as small-town newbies who find themselves face-to-face with a number of bad eggs and accidental deaths.
+Harrop described the series as “a real change in direction for local telly, and the show we’ve all been wanting to make forever – anarchic, funny and extremely wrong on many levels."
+The series was nominated for Best Comedy/Comedy Entertainment Programme at the 2019 NZ TV Awards.

 Profile written by Natasha Harris